 A flashback reveals that Urahara connected Isshin and Masaki together with a red spirit thread so that Isshin's influence would prevent her from Hollowfying.

-In the Naruto fanfic "One Small Step", a young Naruto can't find a partner to play Cat's Cradle - a game that involves using string to create complex patterns between the fingers - which could help him learn the handsigns necessary to work ninjutsu.
+In the Naruto fanfic "One Small Step", a young Naruto can't find a partner to play Cat's Cradle - a game that involves using string to create complex patterns between the fingers - (the game also functions as an exercise to prepare students for ninja handsigns.) .
 After searching for someone to play the game with him, he finds Hinata and asks for her help.
 The two end up tying each other's hands together (with red string, naturally), which leads to them becoming childhood friends and starting to develop feelings for each other.

 Quite a few Axis Powers Hetalia fanarts of America and Canada show a red string attached around their hands.
 Could be to represent their relationship which in real life is one of the closest and most productive international relationships in the world.
 Or it's to play up the Ho Yay.